-- ➤ The below diagram shows a model and three views. - ➤ The model contains some data values, and the views defining a spreadsheet, histogram, and pie chart display these data in various ways. - ➤ The model communicates with it's values change, and the views communicate with the model to access these values. - Feature of MVC is that views can be nested.
+- □ The below diagram shows a model and three views. - $\hfill\square$ The model contains some data values, and the views defining a

+- □ The model communicates with it's values change, and the views communicate with the model to access these values. - □ Feature of MVC is that views can be nested.